 3-4 T sweetened condensed milk (or more to taste)

 1. Place toasted pumpkin seeds in the food processor and process until finely chopped.
 Add 2 T vegetable oil in a steady stream while machine is still running.
 Continue to process the seeds for about 3 or 4 minutes — until they become like a nut butter consistency.
 You should scrape down the sides and bottom of the bowl a few times to make sure everything gets incorporated.

 2. Meanwhile, melt the chocolate and butter together.
 Add in the vanilla extract.

 3. Add the chocolate mixture to the pumpkin seed mixture along with 3 T condensed milk and salt.
 Process for a few seconds.
 Taste and add more condensed milk if you like it a little sweeter.
 It may become very thick at this point.
 That’s OK.

 4. Remove to a bowl and whisk in warmed milk, a tablespoon or so at a time until your “Nutella” is the desired consistency.
+You can add in more sweetened condensed milk if it needs it.
 Store in the refrigerator.
 Serve on toast, use for baking, or melt to top ice cream.